-Welcome!
-I This site is to make it more efficient for me to keep people updated about my C3 vertebra replacement neurosurgery, its aftereffects, and my recovery.
-As of Thursday 2019-11-07:
+Welcome!.
+This site is to make it more efficient for me to keep people updated about my C3 vertebra replacement neurosurgery, its aftereffects, and my recovery.
+As of Thursday 2020-01-14:

-The therapies are starting to retrain my attention (always a dicey subject) to adjust for the decreased ability of my brain to notice some interruptions etc. without effort.
-I will not be able to drive until I retrain my skills and pass a DMV test to verify I could do so safely.
+The in-patient occupational therapies involved retraining my attention (a dicey prospect even before the stroke) to adjust for the decreased ability of my brain to notice some visual interruptions etc. without effort.
+I will not be able to drive until I retrain my skills and pass a DMV test to verify I can do so safely.
 The in-patient physical therapies mostly focused on post-stroke issues like balance and core stability.
 I tested normal for cognition and language.

 The post-surgery biopsy of the tumor confirmed that i have multiple myeloma, a cancer of the plasma cells in the blood.
 This diagnosis was hinted at by pre-surgery scans revealing lesions at other points on my spinal cord.
 Myeloma is an incurable cancer, but it is currently manageable to the point where patients routinely have pretty reasonable quality of life for 10 years or more.
 I started under the care of a hematologist-oncologist in California, who outlined the general course of treatment, and supported a referral for consultation at the Mayo Clinic in Rochester, Minnesota.
 (I am originally from Minnesota and a brother still lives there.)